frictionlessdata/tabulator-py/README.md

 - supports various formats: csv/tsv/xls/xlsx/json/native/etc
 - reads data from variables, filesystem or Internet
-- doesn't use memory because of streaming nature
+- streams data instead of using a lot of memory
 - processes data via simple user processors
 - saves data using the same interface